Babylon Fortress

-Babylon Fortress (حصن بابليون; ⲡⲁⲃⲓⲗⲱⲛ or Ⲃⲁⲃⲩⲗⲱⲛ) is an Ancient Roman fortress on the eastern bank of the Nile Delta, located in the area known today as Old Cairo or Coptic Cairo.
+Babylon Fortress (حصن بابليون; ⲡⲁⲃⲓⲗⲱⲛ or Ⲃⲁⲃⲩⲗⲱⲛ) is an ancient Roman fortress on the eastern bank of the Nile Delta, located in the area known today as Old Cairo or Coptic Cairo.
 The fortress was built circa 300 AD by Emperor Diocletian in order to protect the entrance to an ancient canal, previously rebuilt by Trajan, that linked the Nile with the Red Sea.

 It was at the boundary between Lower and Middle Egypt, where the river craft paid tolls when ascending or descending the Nile.
 Within the fortress's former enclosure are the present-day Coptic Museum, a convent, and several churches, including the Church of St. George and the Hanging Church.

 Name

-According to the 7th-century writer John of Nikiu, the name "Babylon" was given by Nebuchadnezzar II, who conquered or campaigned in the area circa 568 BC.
+According to the 7th-century writer John of Nikiu, the name "Babylon" was given by Nebuchadnezzar II, the second king of the Neo-Babylonian Empire, who conquered or campaigned in the area circa 568 BC.
 He named it after his own home city, Babylon, which was the dominant city of Mesopotamia.
 According to Egyptologists, the ancient name of the site was Kheriaha, although Spiegelberg derives the modern Babylon name from Perhabinon.